gvwilson/thirdbit/unused/voyage/index.md

 showed up at the docks the next morning with a double dozen such fortune tellers for him to choose from.

 At last the day came: Peridot 9, YS 1110.
-Each ship carried a crew of one hundred and twenty, eighty marines, and thirty horses, plus tons of supplies: salted fish and hard cheese, cured apples brought in by the barrelful from Derway, linen for bandages, a forge complete with a ton of charcoal, timbers for making repairs, and of course, a *skenren lans*.
+Each ship carried a crew of fifty, forty marines, and thirty horses, plus tons of supplies: salted fish and hard cheese, cured apples brought in by the barrelful from Derway, linen for bandages, a forge complete with a ton of charcoal, timbers for making repairs, and of course, a *skenren lans*.
 Each towed a single-masted cutter capable of carrying fourteen gens, which was to be used for reconnaissance, and for travel between ship and shore.
-Each also had four oared longboats, a single catapult, and two heavy ballistae capable of throwing an iron-headed quarrel weighing twenty lard more than a gallop (though with middling accuracy).
+Each also had four oared longboats, a single catapult, and two heavy ballistae capable of throwing an iron-headed quarrel weighing twenty lard half a gallop (though with middling accuracy).

 With drums pounding and pipes skirling, the three ships' crews marched on board.
 Resplendent in spotless white uniforms at the bow of the *Sun's Vengeance*, U.'s